Joe45M/saturn/README.md

 a beautifully simple interface.

 ## Create an instance
-Creating an instance is simple:
+Creating an instance of Saturn is simple:
 ```php
 // Provide arguments.
 $args = array(